ziongh/rails_init_gem/README.md

 # RailsInitGem: A Gem to Integrate them All
 [![Gem Version](https://badge.fury.io/rb/rails_init_gem.png)](http://badge.fury.io/rb/rails_init_gem)

-The idea of this Gem id to Create a functioning Rails Project integrating lots of different Gems in such a way, that the resulting Project can be used in any Production Project.
+The idea of this Gem is to Create a functioning Rails Project integrating lots of different Gems in such a way, that the resulting Project can be used in any Production Project.
 This version is the first one, and probably has some Bugs.
 I hope people will Help me to Keep this Updated.

 This gem create a initial application with: